Bilston

 Bilston is a market town in the City of Wolverhampton in the West Midlands, England.
-It is in the Black Country, 2.5 mi south east of Wolverhampton city centre and close to the borders of Sandwell and Walsall.
+Historically in Staffordshire, Bilston is in the Black Country, 2.5 mi south east of Wolverhampton city centre and close to the borders of Sandwell and Walsall.
 The town was known for enamelling from the mid-17th century, and is a former coal and iron mining district.
 Iron works dominated in Victorian times and the area became a centre for steel production.
 The town had a population of 34,639 at the 2021 Census.

 History

 Bilston was first referred to in AD 985 as Bilsatena when Wolverhampton was granted to Wulfrun then in 996 as Bilsetnatun in the grant charter of St. Mary's Church (now St. Peter's Collegiate Church, Wolverhampton).
 Bilsetnatun can be interpreted as meaning the settlement (ton) of the folk (saetan) of the ridge (bill).
 It is mentioned in the Domesday Book as a village called Billestune.

 Historically in Staffordshire, Bilston was a largely rural area until extensively developed for factories and coal mining in the 19th century.

 In 1866 Bilston became a civil parish.
 Bilston Urban District Council was formed under the Local Government Act 1894 covering the ancient parish of Bilston.
 The urban district was granted a royal charter in 1933, becoming a municipal borough and Alderman Herbert Beach its Mayor.
 Between 1920 and 1966, the council replaced most of the 19th-century terraced houses with rented modern houses and flats on developments like Stowlawn, the Lunt, and Bunker's Hill.
 By 1964 there were more than 6,000 council houses.

 On 1 April 1966 the Borough of Bilston was abolished, with most of its territory incorporated into the County Borough of Wolverhampton (see History of West Midlands), although parts of Bradley in the east of the town were merged into Walsall borough and part went to West Bromwich.
 The parish was also abolished on 1 April 1966 and merged with Wolverhampton, Walsall and West Bromwich.
 In 1961 the parish had a population of 33,067.

 Bilston Town Hall, dating from 1872, has now been refurbished and re-opened.
 It had been derelict for more than a decade after Wolverhampton Council discontinued its use as housing offices, but now operates as a venue for events, conferences, performances and occasions.